Admission is open for 2020-2021 academic year!

-- Application content—maximum of 70 points—including:
+Application content—maximum of 70 points—including:

-- grades in transcript—50 points;
+grades in transcript—50 points;

-- academic and non-academic experience, other achievements, foreign language proficiency—20 points;
+academic and non-academic experience, other achievements, foreign language proficiency—20 points;

-- Motivation—maximum of 30 points—motivation for undertaking the programme, relevance and originality of academic interests presented in the application (maximum of 6000 characters).
+Motivation—maximum of 30 points—motivation for undertaking the programme, relevance and originality of academic interests presented in the application (maximum of 6000 characters).

 Candidates whose first language is not English are required to prove their English language proficiency with a recognised certificate documenting command of the English language on a level specified by the Ministry of Science and Higher Education.
 This does not apply to English native speakers, graduates of study programmes where the language of instruction was English.

-Candidates who do not posses language certificate at the stage of submitting the application may request an interview which will verify the level of competency in the English language.
+Candidates who do not have language certificate at the stage of submitting the application may request an interview which will verify the level of competency in the English language.
 The interview is passed successfully upon earning at least 60% of total points out of 100% and will fulfill requirement for English profficiency.

-Proficiency in the Polish language is not required.
+Proficiency in Polish is not required.

 Admission STEP I